glowkeeper/heroku-client-server-test/README.md

 ## Demo

-To see the deployed [React](https://reactjs.org/) app' from this repo', visit [https://glowkeeper.herokuapp.com](https://glowkeeper.herokuapp.com/).
+To see the [React](https://reactjs.org/) app' deployed from this repo', visit [https://glowkeeper.herokuapp.com](https://glowkeeper.herokuapp.com/).

-To see the deployed Express server serve something other that the react app', visit [https://glowkeeper.herokuapp.com/hello](https://glowkeeper.herokuapp.com/hello).
+To see this repo's deployed Express server serve something other that the react app', visit [https://glowkeeper.herokuapp.com/hello](https://glowkeeper.herokuapp.com/hello).

 ## Built Using